A Singleton Bound for Lattice Schemes

-The above example clearly illustrates that the lack of distributivity in a lattice can drop the distance of a punctured scheme by two units.
 We will now derive a Singleton bound for lattice schemes, that establishes an upper bound on the cardinality of the scheme, for a given minimum distance for geometric modular lattices.

 \begin{theorem}[Lattice Singleton Bound(LSB)] If $(L, d_h)$ is a geometric modular lattice with height $h$ and $h(I) = n$, $d_h$ is the metric induced by the height function, and $C$ is a scheme of $L$ with minimum distance $d$, then